 Benefits of a business continuity plan

 A BCP can also reduce or even avoid the risk of losing revenue if you are hit with a disruption.
-Returning to business as usual as quickly as possible minimises the time that your organisation is unable to operate and therefore unable to generate revenue.
+Returning to work as usual as quickly as possible minimises the disruption to your business operations and therefore helps you get back to generating revenue.

 Organisations that aren’t prepared often appear incompetent.
 This can damage their reputation and brand image, putting many people off associating with them, which could lead to a loss of customers.